Setting up a dev environment

 In the development environment, Mastodon will use PostgreSQL as the currently signed-in Linux user using the

 ident method.
-Ensure that you have created a Postgres user and database for your current signed-in user:
+Ensure that you have created a PostgreSQL user and database for your current signed-in user:

 sudo -u postgres createuser $YOUR_USERNAME_HERE --createdb